-Of our five senses the eyes and our hearing are the two sense organs that provide us with the most information, from the world around us.
+Of our five senses, the eyes and our hearing are the two sense organs that provide us with the most information from the world around us.
 Our eyes work by transmitting light through the cornea.
 The amount of light is governed by the muscles in the iris.
 The muscles control our focusing ability as well as controlling the pupil size which controls the amount of light passing through the eye.

-Our hearing is not only our means of detecting sound it is also responsible for our sense of balance, letting our brain know which way up we are, to put it in a nut shell.
-The ear consists of three areas – these are the outer, middle and inner ear.
+Our hearing is not only our means of detecting sound it is also responsible for our sense of balance letting our brain know which way up we are, to put it in a nutshell.
+The ear consists of three areas – these are the outer, middle, and inner ear.

-Situated atop and to the left of the cochlea is the labyrinth which has three fluid filled canals (our sense of balance).
+Situated atop and to the left of the cochlea is the labyrinth which has three fluid-filled canals (our sense of balance).
 Our head is the link that lets these fluid canals know which way up we are.
-When we move our head the fluid filled canals send impulses to our brain these impulses match up with signals sent by our eyes and limbs.
+When we move our head the fluid-filled canals send impulses to our brain these impulses match up with signals sent by our eyes and limbs.

 What Goes Wrong

-Conjunctivitis is an extremely common eye problem because the conjunctiva is continually exposed to micro organisms and environmental hazards that can cause infections or allergic reactions.
+Conjunctivitis is an extremely common eye problem because the conjunctiva is continually exposed to microorganisms and environmental hazards that can cause infections or allergic reactions.

-Glaucoma is the name given to a group of conditions where by a build up of fluid within the eye builds up to a abnormal level and if left untreated could possibly cause irreversible nerve damage and blindness.
-These disorders could be caused by injury, diabetes, certain medication or for some other reason not mentioned here, and the good news is all are treatable.
+Glaucoma is the name given to a group of conditions whereby a build-up of fluid within the eye builds up to an abnormal level and, if left untreated, could possibly cause irreversible nerve damage and blindness.
+These disorders could be caused by injury, diabetes, certain medication, or for some other reason not mentioned here and the good news is all are treatable.

 The outer and middle ear are more prone to infection than the inner ear.
 However, that is not to say the inner ear never suffers from problems.
 One such problem that is more common than one would think is Mèniére’s disease.